Operational Resilience vs Business Continuity

 Jump to a section

 When preparing for operational disruptions in your business, there is no such thing as one size fits all.
-Every organization is unique, and so are the potential risks you could face.
+Every organisation is unique, and so are the potential risks you could face.

 Case in point: the global pandemic.
 This event had a significant impact on many businesses worldwide.
 For example, one business could thrive in this situation, but many suffered a great deal of loss, eventually being forced to close down their business.

 How do you ensure that you can continue operating in the face of potential disruptions and unexpected events like the pandemic?
-Your ability to quickly adapt, showcase resilience in front of your customers and ensure that any potential threats cause intolerable harm to the entire organization comes down to operational resilience.
+Your ability to quickly adapt, showcase resilience in front of your customers, and ensure that any potential threats causing intolerable harm to the entire organisation come down to operational resilience.
 And to ensure business resilience, you have to prioritise business continuity planning.

-Many organizations commit the mistake of assuming that operational resilience and business continuity are the same.
+Many organisations commit the mistake of assuming that operational resilience and business continuity are the same.
 However, they serve different roles, which you'll find out here.

 People looking at graphs in an office